History of Poles in the United States: Post-Civil War

 Polish immigrants working on the farm in Maryland, 1909.

 Young Polish boy Johnnie Yellow, picking berries in Maryland.
 He is in a family of agricultural migrants who work in oyster farming on the Gulf of Mexico during the winter.
 His growth is stunted and he measures only 39 in tall at 10 years old.

 After the collapse of the Confederacy, Polish foreign labor was desired to work on Southern farms as replacements for black slaves.
 Several such societies were founded in Texas, largely by private planters, but in 1871, Texas funded immigration of Europeans through direct state aid (Texas Bureau of Immigration).
 The Waverly Emigration Society, formed in 1867 in Walker County, Texas, by several planters, dispatched Meyer Levy, a Polish Jew, to Poland to acquire roughly 150 Poles to pick cotton.
 He sailed to Poland and brought back farm laborers, who arrived in New Waverly, Texas, in May 1867.
 The agreement that Poles had with the plantation owners was that the farmers would be paid $90, $100 ($), and $110 ($) per year for three years of their labor, while the owners provided them with a "comfortable cabin" and food.
 Poles paid back their owners for the ship tickets to America, often in installments.
 By 1900, after years working on Southerners' farms, Poles had "bought almost all the farmland" in New Waverly, and were expanding their land ownership to the surrounding areas.
 New Waverly served as a mother colony for future Polish immigrants to the United States, as many arriving Poles lived and worked there before moving on to other Polonias in the U.S. Polish farmers commonly worked directly with southern blacks in east Texas, and they were commonly in direct competition for agricultural jobs.
 Blacks frequently picked up a few words of Polish and Poles picked up some of the black English dialect in these areas during the late 19th century.
 R. L. Daniels in Lippincott's Monthly Magazine wrote a piece on "Polanders" in Texas in 1888, praising their industriousness and hard work ethic.
 He cited instances where Polish farmers called their landlords massa, denoting a subordinate position on level with slavery, and, when asking a woman why she left Poland, she replied 'Mudder haf much childs and 'Nough not to eat all".
 Daniels found that Poles were efficient farmers, and planted corn and cotton so close to their homes as not to leave even elbow room to the nearby buildings.
-Texas blacks, referred to Poles as dem white niggahs' whom they hold in undisguised contempt" were apparently stunned by their high literacy rates, according to Daniels.
+Texas blacks, referred to Silesians as dem white niggahs' whom they hold in undisguised contempt" were apparently stunned by their high literacy rates, according to Daniels.